Carboplatin, Pemetrexed, and Bevacizumab with or without Atezolizumab for the Treatment of Stage IV Non-squamous Non-small Cell Lung Cancer

 - Clear tumor infiltration into the thoracic great vessels is seen on imaging

 - Clear cavitation of pulmonary lesions is seen on imaging

-- Subjects with squamous cell carcinoma of the lung
+- Diagnosis of squamous cell carcinoma of the lung

 - Subjects with a lung tumor with a known ALK or ROS1 rearrangement or an EGFR mutation other than in exon 19 or exon 21